Trauma Void EQ3 Smooth Helmet

-Most of our items have a 60-day, no hassle return policy - provided the item is in new condition and has all packaging and tags.
+Helmets have a 30-day, no hassle return policy - provided the helmet is in new condition and has all packaging and tags.

 Get a FREE return shipping label.
 When you exchange or take store credit on regularly priced, sized items that are over $100, we will send you a FREE prepaid return label.
 To qualify for FREE return shipping:

 - Item must not be oversized or a custom item

 - Item must be regularly priced and not a sale, closeout, manufacturer's closeout

 - Item must be shipped to the US

 - You must choose store credit or exchange as your refund method

 To get your FREE return shipping label, please create a return request from your customer account.